sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/assemblerExamples/AssemblerExamples.md

 ![alt text](../assemblerExamples/images/UartWriteStrings.png "Figure UartWriteStrings.png")

-[write-jtag-uart.s](../assemblerExamples/code/write-jtag-uart.s)
+An example Assembler program for writing to the UART Terminal is [write-jtag-uart.s](../assemblerExamples/code/write-jtag-uart.s)

-Load the ARM7 assembly code into CPUlator and press `Compile and Load`.
+Load the example ARM7 assembly code into CPUlator and press `Compile and Load`.

 Press `Continue` and see the strings written to the UART display.